Looking for ways to spend 3 days in Buenos Aires for your first time in the city? You’ve come to the right place!

 Book well in advance as these tours fill up quickly.
 The organisers work closely with local street artists, and it’s not uncommon to stumble upon artists in the process of creating a new work.
 You’ll visit areas of the city outside the usual tourist circle.

-It’s your last night in Buenos Aires and even though you’ve probably already eaten a lot of steak, we’ve saved the best for last: Don Julio (Guatemala 4699).
+It’s your last night in Buenos Aires and even though you’ve probably already eaten a lot of steak already, there’s always room for more!
+You have many, many options:

 If you have more than 3 days in Buenos Aires…